 Buy clothing with sun protection built in.
 Some sportswear has its own UPF, or ultraviolet protection factor.
-If you're hunting for a cover-up to put over your swimsuit or a pullover to wear while hiking, look for something that lists UPF on the label.
+If you're hunting for a cover-up to put over your swimsuit or a pullover to wear while hiking, look for items that list UPF on the label.

 Wear sunglasses to protect your eyes.
 Your eyes can be damaged by the sun, too!
-While cheap sunglasses are only tinted lenses, higher-end glasses will have UV protection.
+While cheap sunglasses may only be tinted lenses, higher-end glasses should have UV protection.

 Readers, which sunscreen brands do you recommend?
 Do you go for the least expensive options, or are there certain features you'll pay more for?
 Let us know in the comments below!